MindfulLearner/svgestor/README.md

 This SVG management library is made for SVG handling in your projects.
 The library provides a preset customisation of your Svg components.

+## How to Contribute

+- ...
+Work in progress

 ## INSTALLATION